This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - In newborns, trouble sucking and constant crying

-- Lockjaw, a muscle spasm in the jaw and neck that locks your jaw closed
+- Lockjaw (a muscle spasm in the jaw and neck that locks your child's jaw closed)

 - Muscle spasms that are severely painful, often triggered by noise, light, or touch